 You can narrow down the list of books by selecting one of the categories from the left-hand sidebar.

 2. Browse Kindle Store with the Kindle Unlimited filter turned on

 Even when you don’t go directly to the Kindle Unlimited home page, you can still narrow down the search results to books that are included in the subscription service.

 When browsing Kindle Store, look for the “Kindle Unlimited Eligible” check box on the left.
 It usually comes as a first filter option in the left sidebar.

 When you use a search box to find the book you like, for instance, Go Set a Watchman by Harper Lee, and check KU eligibility box, you’ll see the book disappear from the search results.
 It means it’s not available via Kindle Unlimited.

-Kindle Unlimited was launched on Amazon.com as a service addressed to U.S. customers only.
+Kindle Unlimited was launched in the main Amazon online store as a service addressed to US customers only.